Counselling services for students and employees

 Support for all problematic life situations

-In cooperation with Hilfswerk, a counsellor is available every 14 days.
+In cooperation with the organisation "Hilfswerk", a counsellor is available every 14 days.
 This service is anonymous and confidential.
-An experienced psychologist from the Hilfswerk team provides counselling in all stressful life situations.
-The counselling sessions are offered in German or English.
-No pre-booking is necessary.
+An experienced psychologist from the relief organisation team offers support in all stressful life situations.
+Consultations can be conducted in German or English.
+No advance registration is required.

-The current dates are published in the Open Campus at https://opencampus.kl.ac.at/de/counselling and are also sent out in the KL Newsletter.
+The current dates are published on the Open Campus website at https://opencampus.kl.ac.at/de/counselling and will also be announced in the KL newsletter.

 Contact point for equal treatment issues for employees and students